plone/Products.PloneOrg/README.txt

 This is the plone.org site package and corresponding buildout.
 It is used to power http://plone.org.
-It is also a great buildut for working on developing Plone.org centric products such as PloneSoftwareCenter.
+It is also a great buildut for working on developing Plone.org centric products such as PloneSoftwareCenter, PloneHelpCenter, and PloneServicesCenter.

 - Code repository: http://svn.plone.org/svn/plone/Products.PloneOrg
 - Questions and comments to admins@lists.plone.org
 - Report bugs to admins@lists.plone.org

+The current supported version of Plone is: 4.0.x.

 Production